How did it all start? Learn more about key dates and events in Kunstnernes Hus' history from 1930 til today.

-The cinema at Kunstnernes Hus opened in 2016.
-The space was designed by architects at Atelier Oslo.
-The cinema screens a broad spectrum of art films: more recent feature films, genre-challenging documentaries and films made by both Norwegian and international visual artists.
-The auditorium is a significant part of Kunstnernes Hus’ efforts to create a living arena for artistic interdisciplinary activities, talks and debates.
+The cinema at Kunstnernes Hus was designed by architects at Atelier Oslo and opened in 2016.
+It screens a broad spectre of films: recent feature films, genre-challenging documentaries and films made by Norwegian and international visual artists and independent filmmakers.
+The auditorium is a significant part of Kunstnernes Hus’ efforts to create a vibrant arena for artistic interdisciplinary activities, talks and debates.